sl-solution/InMemoryDatasets.jl/docs/src/man/aggregation.md

 By default, `combine` outputs the grouping columns in the final result, however, passing `dropgroupcols = true` removes them from the final output.

+> By default `combine` send each group of data to different threads for processing (multithreaded processing), however, passing `threads = false` changes this.

 ### Examples

 ```jldoctest